Putting Persuasion Science into Practice

-I’d like to start off by thanking everyone who attended my live webinar today, which is now available on demand.
+I’d like to start off by thanking everyone who attended my live webinar today on sales and marketing automation.
 It was a good turn-out with some great questions and interesting survey results that I wanted to share with you as it’s a real eye-opener.

-We ran through my recent post on ‘6 steps to selecting a marketing automation platform’ but quickly moved onto the real meat of the presentation – namely, marketing automation strategies for optimising your marketing and sales funnel to increase revenue and customer lifetime value.
+We ran through my recent post on 6 steps to selecting a SalesTech and Martech Stack but quickly moved onto the real meat of the presentation – namely, sales and marketing automation strategies for optimizing your marketing and sales funnel to increase revenue and customer lifetime value.

 We ran through several best practice strategies and models — from funnel metrics to lead qualification/scoring, SLAs and nurturing.
 You can download all 12 templates here.